edwinruan/Todo-List/README.md

 # Todo-List

-A todo list iOS application with SQL database fpr persistent storage.
+A todo list iOS application with SQL database for persistent storage.

 ## Getting Started